Plagiarism: Finding the Original Source

 Plagiarism is not new, but technology now allows students to easily copy and paste text from a variety of electronic sources.
 Catching plagiarism is often a time-consuming task for faculty.
 The purpose of this guide is to acquaint you with ways in which you can find the original sources of your students' plagiarized works.
-If you have any questions, please call Cornette Library's Reference Desk at 651-2215.
+If you have any questions, please call Cornette Library's Research & Access Desk at (806) 651-2215.
 We are willing to assist with your search.

 - Presenting work, ideas or phrasing of another, in whole or in part, as one's own without giving credit and proper documentation of sources.